zblj/ActiveLearning/activelearning/source/Activity_01_Phase.rst

 (negative to positive zero crossings or "rising edges", can be used as time measurement reference points in the waveform).
 One full period of the sine wave in time is the same as :math:`360^{\circ}`.
-Taking the ratio of the time between the two waveforms as:math:`\Delta t`, and the time in one period of a full sine wave as :math:`T`, you can determine the angle between them.
+Taking the ratio of the time between the two waveforms as :math:`\Delta t`, and the time in one period of a full sine wave as :math:`T`, you can determine the angle between them.
 Eq.
 (2) gives the exact relationship.